kbowman-newedenconsultinggroup/sounddetector/README.md

 ## Getting Started

 The meat of this is in the sounddetector.py script.
-This was stolen from the work of Allen Pan (https://www.raspberrypi.org/blog/zelda-home-automation/) which used Benjamin Chodroff's underlying sound detection to do similar work (https://benchodroff.com/2017/02/18/using-a-raspberry-pi-with-a-microphone-to-hear-an-audio-alarm-using-fft-in-python/) to detect a smoke alarm.
+This was stolen from the work of Allen Pan (https://www.raspberrypi.org/blog/zelda-home-automation/) which used Benjamin Chodroff's underlying sound detection to do similar work (https://benchodroff.com/2017/02/18/using-a-raspberry-pi-with-a-microphone-to-hear-an-audio-alarm-using-fft-in-python/) to detect a water alarm.
 This also uses Chec_603's mqtt bash execution script (https://unix.stackexchange.com/questions/188525/how-to-subscribe-a-bash-script-as-a-mqtt-client) to control the process.

 This has been tuned for my specific two-tone, rather slow, doorbell.
 As Allen and Benjamin show, it's relatively easy to tune for other sounds, or multiple sounds.

 The yaml files are examples I use in my Home Assistant Config to expose:
--- The timestamp of the last time the doorbell was detected -- A switch to turn on/off the detector
+- The timestamp of the last time the doorbell was detected
+- A switch to turn on/off the detector
--- An automation to notify my mobile when someone rings the doorbell with a link to my front-door camera (actually my garagecamera currently, but will be updated when the front door camera is installed.)
+- An automation to notify my mobile when someone rings the doorbell with a link to my front-door camera (actually my garagecamera currently, but will be updated when the front door camera is installed.)

 ### Prerequisites